She Loves Biscotti

 I don’t know about you, but I cannot resist freshly baked cheddar biscuits, especially with the addition of garlic scapes.

 I’m guessing right now that for those of you that are familiar with garlic scapes, you look forward to the late spring season.
-Garlic scapes can easily be found at local markets or if you are like me, in your backyard.
+You can easily find garlic scapes at local markets or if you are like me, in your backyard.

-For those of you that have no idea what I am referring to, you, my friend, are in for a very special treat.
+For those who have no idea what I am referring to, you, my friend, are in for an extraordinary treat.

 Garlic scapes are pictured in a garden.